-This guide will take you through some reasons why you should, and shouldn’t, buy the new Samsung Galaxy Note 9 in November and beyond.
+This guide will take you through some reasons why you should, and shouldn’t, buy the new Samsung Galaxy Note 9 in 2019.

 If you’re hunting for a new Android smartphone, the Galaxy S8, Galaxy Note 8, and Galaxy S9 should be on your shopping list.

 These Galaxy devices and others, like Samsung’s Galaxy S7, should have your attention, but you’ll also want to add another Galaxy device to your shopping list.
-Maybe even to the top of it.
+Perhaps even to the top of it.

 The Galaxy Note 9 is a powerhouse.
 Samsung’s new entry in the long-running Galaxy Note series comes with a long list of upgrades including a brand new S Pen stylus, a huge high-resolution display, a high-performance processor from Qualcomm, tons of storage space, and a massive battery.